ewzeng/math-notes/how-to-take-notes.md

 Here are some cool ideas:

 - Organize your notes based on varying levels of detail.
-One example would be the way proofs are split in the Math 202 notes: a proof overview + a more in-depth look of some tricks and technicalities.
+One example would be the way proofs are split in the Math 202 notes: a proof overview + a more in-depth look at some tricks and technicalities.